 Cannabis laws in Illinois

 The US is governed by federal and state laws.
 This article covers the cannabis laws in the state of Illinois.
-For US federal laws, please visit this page.

 Can you possess and use cannabis in Illinois?

 In June 2019, Illinois’ Democratic Governor J.B.
 Pritzker signed the bill to legalise recreational cannabis in the state.
 This makes Illinois the eleventh state in the US to do so.
 They are also the US’s first state to legalise recreational cannabis through its legislature.

 The legalization came into effect on January 1st, 2020, and all adults aged 21 and older may purchase recreational cannabis from licensed retailers in Illinois.
 The bill states:

 - A medical cannabis card won’t be required to purchase it.

 - Using cannabis is permitted in the individual’s home, or on-site in approved cannabis-related premises.